jonesrussell/blog-jekyll/_posts/2025-01-06-psr-1-basic-coding-standard.md

 summary: "A comprehensive guide to PSR-1, the foundational coding standard for PHP that establishes basic rules for files, namespaces, classes, and methods to improve code consistency and maintainability."
 ---

-Ever wondered why some PHP codebases are a joy to work with while others feel like a maze?
-A lot of it comes down to following consistent coding standards.
-Let's explore PSR-1, the foundation of modern PHP development that helps teams write cleaner, more maintainable code!
+> Updated on Jan 7, 2025: Improved writing style and examples for better clarity.

+Ahnii!

+Have you ever pulled down a PHP project and felt like you were reading five different coding styles at once? 🤔 That's exactly what happened to me last week while helping a team with their legacy codebase.
+Let me show you how PSR-1 can save you from this headache!

-## Overview of PSR-1 Rules
+## Understanding PSR-1 (5 minutes)

+Think of PSR-1 as the "house rules" for PHP code.
+Just like how every house has basic rules (shoes off at the door, close the fridge, turn off lights), PSR-1 sets the foundation for writing clean PHP code that everyone can understand.

-### 1. Files and Namespaces
+### 1. Files and Namespaces (2 minutes)

+Here are the ground rules:
-- Files MUST use only `<?php` and `<?=` tags
+- Only use `<?php` and `<?=` tags (forget about those old-school short tags!)
-- Files MUST use only UTF-8 without BOM for PHP code
+- Always use UTF-8 without BOM (trust me, it prevents weird encoding issues)
-- Files SHOULD either declare symbols (classes, functions, constants) OR cause side-effects (generate output, modify settings, etc.) but SHOULD NOT do both
+- Keep your files focused - either declare stuff OR do stuff, not both (like how you wouldn't cook and do laundry in the same room)

-### 2. Namespace and Class Names
+### 2. Naming Things Right (3 minutes)

+Let's make it crystal clear:
-- Classes MUST be declared in `StudlyCaps`
+- Classes use `StudlyCaps` (like `UserManager`, `OrderProcessor`)
-- Class constants MUST be declared in all upper case with underscore separators

-### 3. Class Methods

-- Method names MUST be declared in `camelCase`

-## Practical Implementation
+- Constants should SHOUT_AT_YOU (like `MAX_ATTEMPTS`, `API_VERSION`)
+- Methods speak `camelCase` (like `getUserById`, `processOrder`)

+## Real-World Example (10 minutes)

-Let's look at a correct PSR-1 implementation from our [example repository](https://github.com/jonesrussell/php-fig-guide/blob/main/src/PSR1/UserManager.php):
+Here's a practical example from our [repository](https://github.com/jonesrussell/php-fig-guide/blob/main/src/PSR1/UserManager.php):

 ```php
 <?php